pmkruyen/dearscholar/readme.md

 Refresh phpMyAdmin in your browser to check if the two databases and the (empty) tables are created.
 Exit MySQL by running ```exit;``` in the terminal.

 ### Step 3: MySQL setup - part 2
-Now it is time to populate both databases for a sample study.
+Populate both databases for a sample study.
 To do so, we first insert usernames, hashed passwords, and the project settings for five mock respondents in the authentication table (in the ```respondents``` database).

 Open the file [samplestudy-part1.php](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part1.php) in a text editor and ammend the ```$MyPassword``` variable using the MySQL admin password that was generated at first run of the Docker container.